University of Texas Education and Research Center at Laredo: D.D. Hachar Building

 A two-story building, designed by Guillermo "Willy" Cavazos of Cavazos Architects, opened in 2002.
 The architectural style of the building is meant to be evocative of Spanish Colonial Architecture with its use of Cantera Stone and "over-sized Mexican brick."
+An accompanying unnamed clock tower was also constructed with the building and follows the same architectural style.

 D.D.
 Hachar Building at the UT Center at Laredo.

-UT Center at Laredo Clock Tower

-A clock tower on campus that was constructed along with the D.D.
-Hachar Building and follows the same architectural style.

 Clock Tower at the UT Center at Laredo.

-Academic Building
+Laredo Academic Building

 A two-story building, designed by Alta Architects and constructed by Bartlett Cocke General Contractors, opened in 2007.
 The building's L-shape allows it to wrap around the D.D.
 Hachar Building creating a courtyard with paths connecting the two buildings.
-The Academic Building also followed a similar architectural style as the D.D.
+The building also followed a similar architectural style as the D.D.
 Hachar Building and accompanying clock tower.

 Library

-The library of UT Center at Laredo, found on the first floor of the Academic Building, contains physical books that pertain to the subject areas instructed and digital access to other UT System digital libraries for enrolled students.
+The library of UT Center at Laredo, found on the first floor of the Laredo Academic Building, contains physical books that pertain to the subject areas instructed and digital access to other UT System digital libraries for enrolled students.

-The Academic Building as seen from the northwest parking lot.
+The Laredo Academic Building as seen from the northwest parking lot.